cta-observatory/ctapipe/docs/api-reference/io/index.rst

 ====================

-The `DataWriter` Component allows one to write a series of events (stored in `ctapipe.containers.ArrayEventContainer`) to an HDF5 format file following the data format described in :ref:`dataformat`.
+The `DataWriter` Component allows one to write a series of events (stored in `ctapipe.containers.SubarrayEventContainer`) to an HDF5 format file following the data format described in :ref:`dataformat`.
 This includes all related datasets such as the instrument and simulation configuration information, simulated shower and image information, observed images and parameters and reconstruction information.

-It can be used in an event loop like:
+It can be used in an event loop like this:

 .. code-block:: python